-There is also metal sheeting where you assemble your panels directly to it without getting deep to the rafter.
+There is also a metal sheeting where you assemble your panels directly to it without getting deep to the rafter.

 Other option is to install solar panels on ground using metal or even wooden frame.